rubenrodriguez9/what-i-learned-week-4/what-i-learned.md

 ## Methods

-We learned how to manipulate strings using using methods.
-These attributes are used tell to tell
+We learned how to manipulate strings using methods.
+These attributes are used tell a given item to be modified by saved commands. *For example*:

+var x = 'hello'
+x.toUppercase will capitalize all the letteris in that string.

+## Indexes

+Indexes are deal with the placement of characters in a string and what their value is.
+You can use indexes to find what characters are where and manipulate strings.